Al3x-Myku/FlyDB/README.md

 - **LSM-Tree Architecture**: Memtable-on-TOON design for efficient writes and reads
 - **Type Inference**: Automatic detection of integers, floats, booleans, and strings
 - **Thread-Safe**: Concurrent reads and writes with fine-grained locking
+- **Interactive Shell**: Built-in shell with query language and compression support
-- **Zero Dependencies**: Pure Go implementation with no external libraries
+- **Zero Core Dependencies**: Pure Go implementation for database core
 - **Human-Readable**: Data files are plain text and can be inspected/edited manually
+- **Compression**: Optional gzip compression for exports and data transfer

 ## 📦 Installation